-Build Teams on Cultural Contribution, Not Cultural Fit
+Build Teams on Cultural Contribution, Not Cultural Fit (Blog Post)

 Today, we’re bringing you the story of Andrew Turnbull, Senior Vice President of Business Banking at CIBC.
 CIBC is a Supporter of Catalyst, and Victor G. Dodig, President and CEO of CIBC, is Chair of the Catalyst Canada Advisory Board and serves on the Catalyst Board of Directors.